Crest Theatre, Granville: Description

 The auditorium floor was sloped to accommodate the stalls seating, and has a stepped platform gallery towards the rear, with the projection box behind this "lounge" section.
 In recent years the sloped floor was removed and replaced with a flat floor.
 The curved proscenium splay walls swept up to the curve of the acoustic ceiling, following the line of the roof arch.
 Shell-like light fittings are arranged one above the other on either side of the stage opening, from ceiling to floor.
 The front of the stage is edged with polished wooden paneling and at its centre is a protruding alcove in which the Hammond organ was originally installed.
 On either side of the organ is a curved stairway of six steps narrowing at the stage level.
 Between each of the steps and the proscenium are curved stage projections forming an edging to the steps.

 Exit doorways on the angled proscenium wings have elaborate art nouveau plasterwork particularly around the circular ventilators above the doors.
 The proscenium wings do not extend to the ceiling and their top edge which curves downwards to the side walls is accented with large plasterwork decoration which projects into the space above each wing.
 This plasterwork extends along each wall to the rear of the theatre with semicircular decoration above each doorway.
 There is an exterior door on the opposite side of the theatre to the vestibule and this door opens onto the grassed area beside the cinema.

 The main curved acoustic ceiling has an elaborate plaster pseudo latticework decoration reminiscent of the theatre ceilings of the early 1920s.
 On the lower curve above the walls this breaks into bands of different styles of plasterwork in vertical panels with the higher panels in a pink colour.
 Plasterwork extends over and incorporates air vents on the sidewalls.

 The cinema's original pelmet drapes in deep crimson and outlined in gold brocade are still in position.
 The proscenium arch is highly decorated in large art nouveau style plasterwork.

 The main theatre auditorium lighting is provided by two rows of five chandeliers along each edge of the main curved ceiling.

 At the rear of the auditorium along each side wall is a thirteen step stairway to the upper gallery, edged in polished timber and with the original "Hoyts" carpet still in position.

 The cinema's architectural style and period is post-Art Deco, post-Moderne eclecticism (R. Thorne et al.)

 The Crest is currently in excellent condition with the majority of its interior and exterior decoration intact from the late 1940s.
 The only modification of note was the removal of the raked flooring in the auditorium and minor exterior signage changes.
-In the early 1990s the exterior was repainted, new Colorbond roofing was iinstalled and the lavatories were modernised.
+In the early 1990s the exterior was repainted, new Colorbond roofing was installed and the lavatories were modernised.